Action-Sufficient Goal Representations: Method: Actor-Based Goal Representations and Approximate Action Sufficiency

 Theorem~\ref{thm:near_opt_nll_action_suff} implies that standard NLL minimization serves a dual purpose: it optimizes the low-level policy while simultaneously forcing the representation $\phi$ to retain all goal information necessary for action prediction.
 In particular, assuming the parameterized policy class in Eq.~\eqref{eq:actor_param} has sufficient expressivity to approximate the optimal kernel $P(A\mid S,G)$, minimizing actor NLL drives the excess risk to zero, thereby ensuring $\Delta_A \to 0$.

-While grounded in rigorous analysis, the proposed method is \textbf{remarkably simple in practice}: we attach a goal encoder $\phi(S,G)$ directly to the input of the low-level policy and jointly minimize the actor NLL.
+While grounded in rigorous analysis, the proposed method is very simple in practice: we attach a goal encoder $\phi(S,G)$ directly to the input of the low-level policy and jointly minimize the actor NLL.

-Our analysis suggests that actor-based representations offer a principled alternative when the primary goal is accurate control.
+Our analysis establishes actor-based representations as a principled alternative for accurate low-level action prediction.
 By retaining the structural information necessary for action prediction, this approach avoids the potential information loss of value-based representations.